honzapaces/IntellijDeepDive/README.md

 # Intellij Deep Dive
-## List of used functionality and shortucts in the meetup
+## List of used functionality and shortcuts in the meetup

 PDF version [here!](https://github.com/honzapaces/IntellijDeepDive/blob/master/IntellijTips.pdf)